History of Iowa: Political arena of late 19th through early 20th century

+Progressives denounce AT&T the telephone monopoly as a grasping octopus taking control of entire cities in Iowa in 1917.

 The Civil War era brought considerable change to Iowa and perhaps one of the most visible changes came in the political arena.
 During the 1840s, most Iowans voted Democratic although the state also contained some Whigs.
+Most democratic Iowans were European immigrants and southerners who moved to Iowa.
 During the 1850s, however, the state's Democratic Party developed serious internal problems as well as being unsuccessful in getting the national Democratic Party to respond to their needs.
 Iowans soon turned to the newly emerging Republican Party.
 The new party opposed slavery and promoted land ownership, banking, and railroads.
-The political career of James Grimes illustrates this change.
-In 1854, Iowans elected Grimes governor on the Whig ticket.
+In 1854, Iowans elected James Grimes governor on the Whig ticket.
 Two years later, Iowans elected Grimes governor on the Republican ticket.
 Grimes would later serve as a Republican United States Senator from Iowa.
 Republicans took over state politics in the 1850s and quickly instigated several changes.
 They moved the state capital from Iowa City to Des Moines, established the University of Iowa and they wrote a new state constitution.
-During the Civil War, many Democrats supported the anti-war Copperhead movement.

 From the late 1850s until well into the 20th century, Iowans remained largely Republican.
-Only once, in 1889, did Democrats elect a governor, Horace Boies who was reelected in 1891.
+Only once, in 1889, did Democrats elect a governor, Horace Boies who was re-elected in 1891.
 Their secret was winning increased support from the "wet" (anti-prohibition) Germans.
 Historically, the Democrats were strongest in German areas, especially along the Mississippi River.
 Thus, the German Catholic city of Dubuque continues to be a Democratic stronghold.
 Meanwhile, the Yankees and Scandinavians (and Quakers) were overwhelmingly Republican.
 Several Republicans took leadership positions in Washington, particularly Senators William Boyd Allison, Jonathan P. Dolliver, and Albert Baird Cummins, as well as Speaker of the House David B. Henderson.

-Progressives denounce AT&T the telephone monopoly as a grasping octopus taking control of entire cities in Iowa. from Telephony (April 1907) p.
-235.

 Progressive movement

 The spirit of progressivism emerged in the 1890s, flourished in the 1900s, and decayed after 1917.
 Under the guidance of Governor (1902–1908) and Senator (1908–1926) Albert Baird Cummins the "Iowa Idea" played a major role in state and national progressivism.
 A leading Republican, Cummins fought to break up monopolies.
-His Iowa successes included establishing the direct primary to allow voters to select candidates instead of bosses; outlawing free railroad passes for politicians; imposing a two-cents per mile railway maximum passenger fare; imposing pure food and drug laws; and abolishing corporate campaign contributions.
+His Iowa successes included establishing the direct primary to allow voters to select candidates instead of bosses; outlawing free railroad passes for politicians; imposing a two cents per mile railway maximum passenger fare; imposing pure food and drug laws; and abolishing corporate campaign contributions.
 He tried, without success, to lower the high protective tariff in Washington.